 The Diablo series holds a place in the hearts of countless fans.
-This dungeon crawler hack and slash game is one of the most iconic game franchises to ever exist to this day.
-But there are times when the itch for a good ol’ hack-n-slash just cannot be satiated by creating a new seasonal character or slaying well-worn bosses repeatedly.
-So, here are a few games like Diablo you might enjoy.
+This dungeon crawler hack-n-slash game is one of the most iconic game franchises to ever exist.
+But there are times when the itch for a good ol’ hack-n-slash just cannot be satiated by creating a new seasonal character or repeatedly slaying the same bosses.
+So, here are a few games like Diablo that you might enjoy.

-Some of the games mentioned later in the article may not be very Diablo-esque, but they are worth a mention, primarily on how these games take pride in their combat mechanics.
-It goes without saying that this list is essentially incomplete without suggestions from you, so feel free to take to the comments section, voicing your favorite games like Diablo.
-Without further ado, let’s take a gander.
+Some of the games mentioned later in the article may not be very Diablo-esque, but they are worth mentioning based on how these games take pride in their combat mechanics.
+It goes without saying that this list is essentially incomplete without suggestions from you, so feel free to take to the comments section and recommend your favorite games similar to Diablo.
+Without further ado, let’s take a look at some games.

 - Path of Exile